Nuitka/Nuitka/Developer_Manual.rst

   node tree, it may become possible to predict it as constant, or run time built, without a function call at all.

+  See below idea: This is automatic, if the respective function call result predictions are implemented and needs no focus, in fact it would be premature optimization to do it.

 * The conditional expression needs to be handled like conditional statement for propagation.